 Microsoft measured music players.

 Billion-dollar MIS-MEASUREMENT: Bank of America DIDN’T measure or understand the power of Facebook.
 They were greedily measuring increased revenue from debit card customers.
 Their billion dollar loss paled in comparison to their complete loss of goodwill.
 I doubt they will recover in a decade.

 All of those companies are/were foolish.

-There’s one company you want to take their time, measure nickels, rely on lawyers, and stick their big toe in the water before getting involved – that one company is your biggest competitor.
+There’s one company you want to take their time, measure nickels, rely on lawyers (speaking of which, for a reputable truck accident attorney, visit this page), and stick their big toe in the water before getting involved – that one company is your biggest competitor.

 Here’s an easy plan to get rolling in a week or two:

 1. Gather the email addresses of EVERYONE in your world.

 2. Create a first-class, well tagged with key words, business page on Facebook, LinkedIn, and Twitter.